Collaborative learning: Technology

 Some examples of how technology is being increasingly integrated with technology are as follows:

 Collaborative networked learning: according to Findley (1987) "Collaborative Networked Learning (CNL) is that learning which occurs via electronic dialogue between self-directed co-learners and learners and experts.
 Learners share a common purpose, depend upon each other and are accountable to each other for their success.
 CNL occurs in interactive groups in which participants actively communicate and negotiate learning with one another within a contextual framework which may be facilitated by an online coach, mentor or group leader.

 Computer-supported collaborative learning (CSCL) is a relatively new educational paradigm within collaborative learning which uses technology in a learning environment to help mediate and support group interactions in a collaborative learning context.
 CSCL systems use technology to control and monitor interactions, to regulate tasks, rules, and roles, and to mediate the acquisition of new knowledge.

 Collaborative learning using Wikipedia: Wikipedia is an example of how collaborative learning tools have been extremely beneficial in both the classroom and workplace setting.
 They are able to change based on how groups think and are able to form into a coherent idea based on the needs of the Wikipedia user.

-Collaborative learning in virtual worlds by their nature provide an excellent opportunity for collaborative learning.
+Collaborative learning in virtual worlds by their nature provide an easy opportunity for collaborative learning.
 At first learning in virtual worlds was restricted to classroom meetings and lectures, similar to their counterparts in real life.
 Now collaborative learning is evolving as companies starting to take advantage of unique features offered by virtual world spaces - such as ability to record and map the flow of ideas, use 3D models, and virtual worlds mind mapping tools.